fingo/spata/readme.md

 It may also be defined for more fields than there are present in any particular data source, which allows using a single parser for multiple data sets with different headers.

 There is also index-based header mapping available.
-It may be used to onluy to define / redefine header but to remove duplicates as well:
+It may be used not only to define / redefine header, but to remove duplicates as well:
 ```csv
 date,temparature,temparature